 - The site is mostly wooded and containing a single family dwelling with a detached garage.
 The existing buildings will be demolished to accommodate the proposed development. - There are no documented rare botanical features or significant wildlife habitat documented on the site. - Street trees are required at least every fifty (50) feet (§ 911.E.1.b).
-No street trees are shown on the November 19, 2018 preliminary plan. - Limits of tree clearing are shown on the preliminary plan.
-A note should be added to the plan stating that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval.
+Streets trees are shown on the December 31, 2018 preliminary plan. - Limits of tree clearing are shown on the preliminary plan.
+Note 8 on the December 31, 2018 preliminary plan states that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval.